RU-Automated-Reasoning-Group/ReGuS/README.md

             checker = newChecker(self.init_state)
         return checker
 ```
-For the Karel UpDown-StairClimber task, we reuse the reward function of Karel StairClimber task rather than defining a new one.
-Thus, we only need to update `karel/robot.py` to call related function as:
+For the Karel UpDown-StairClimber task, we opted to reuse the reward function from the Karel StairClimber task instead of creating a new one:
 ```
 # karel/robot.py
 class KarelRobot: